MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-enable-ai-suggested-cases-knowledge-articles.md

 Perform the following steps to enable the AI suggestions for related knowledge articles:

-1. Sign in to Omnichannel Admin Centre application
+1. Sign in to Customer Service Hub.

  or

- Sign in to Customer Service Hub.
+ Sign in to Omnichannel Admin Centre application .

 2. In the **Change area**, select **Service Management**, and then under **Analytics and Insights**, select **Settings**.
 3. Select **Manage** under **Suggestions**.
 The **Suggestions** page appears.